“The world is small” – Confucius

 As is so often the case for a foreign tourist in China visiting a site popular with Chinese visitors, I found myself attracting a lot of attention.
 Though it can get a bit tiresome after a while, for many rural Chinese you may be one of the few foreigners they’ve ever met; they’re curious and friendly, and the best thing to do after shaking hands, attempting to communicate, and posing for their cameras, is to turn your own camera on them!
 These are a few of the folks I met on Taishan:

 Taishan is located right next to the city of Tai’an (泰安) in Shandong province, which lies along the Beijing – Shanghai bullet train line making access pretty straightforward.
-When I climbed Taishan, though, I actually arrived on a sleeper train from Tunxi (after visiting another famous mountain, Huangshan), then took a taxi to find a random hotel near the mountain.
-Then I got up at 5 the next morning and walked up the street to start my climb; I was so early the ticket office wasn’t open yet and I just walked through, but you do normally have to pay an entrance fee of 125 yuan (at time of writing in 2015).
+When I climbed Taishan, though, I actually arrived on a sleeper train from Tunxi (after visiting another famous mountain, Huangshan), then took a taxi to a hotel (picked from the Lonely Planet) near the mountain.
+Then I got up at 5 the next morning and walked up the street to start my climb; I was so early the ticket office wasn’t open yet and I just walked through, but you do normally have to pay an entrance fee of 125 yuan (correct at time of last update in 2019).
 The climb up just takes a couple of hours, but then I did a lot of lingering at the top before heading down to catch an afternoon bus to Qingdao (for the ferry to Korea).
-There is also a cable car from the mid-point of the mountain near the Midway Gate to Heaven (中天門) up to the summit, and a road (and buses) from the city up to the mid-point.
+There is also a cable car from the mid-point of the mountain near the Midway Gate to Heaven (中天門) up to near the summit, and a road (and buses) from the city up to the mid-point.
 You could use these if you don’t have time for the full Taishan hiking trail but still want to see it.

 For more hiking in China, click below: